-All Film Permits require the coordination of the San Francisco Recreation & Park Department's Film Permit Office (415) 831-6870, with a minimum of three working days notice prior to date of the shoot.
+All Film Permits require the coordination of the San Francisco Recreation & Park Department's Film Permit Office (415) 831-5500 x 6, with a minimum of seven working days notice prior to date of the shoot.

-The Recreation and Park Department issues its own permits for interior work and work in revenue producing facilities (e.g. Candlestick Park, Coit Tower etc.).
+The Recreation and Park Department issues its own permits for interior work and work in revenue producing facilities (e.g. Kezar, Coit Tower etc.).

 Filming is not encouraged on weekends, as this is the busiest time for parks, and staff supervision is limited.
-Filming is generally prohibited in Golden Gate Park on the first Tuesday of each month, as this is Free Day at museums and tends to be very busy.
+Filming is generally prohibited in Golden Gate Park on weekends and on the first Tuesday of each month, as this is Free Day at museums and tends to be very busy.

 Film, video and photo production companies must adhere to the following rules and regulations when working on Recreation and Park Department property.
-Any exception must be requested at least 48 hours prior to the location production by calling Jim Jackson at (415) 831-5528.
+Any exception must be requested at least 48 hours prior to the location production by calling the Film Permit Office at (415) 831-5500 x 6.

 Production vehicles must be parked on the street.
 Permission may be granted to use a paved pedestrian path only for the purpose of loading and unloading equipment.
 If permission is granted to traverse a paved pathway, special care must be taken to keep tires on the pavement, particularly at corners.
 Failure to do so results in permanent soil compaction.
 If it is not possible to traverse the entire pathway in this manner, planks, plywood or other approved protection must be used.